nimrasalikkhan-code/NimraKhan/README.md

 # NimraKhan
-this is my first github project
+This is my first github project.
+Author - Nimra